PrairieWaltz/VulnVoyager/README.md

-# VulnVoyage Vulnerability Scanner
+# VulnVoyager Vulnerability Scanner

-The Enhanced Vulnerability Scanner is a versatile tool designed to analyze websites for common security issues.
+The VulnVoyager Vulnerability Scanner is a versatile tool designed to analyze websites for common security issues.
 By combining HTTP header checks, SSL/TLS validation, and secure cookie analysis with multithreaded link crawling, this app provides a comprehensive overview of a website's security posture.
 Users can customize their scans with various command-line flags or rely on sensible default settings for quick checks.

 ---